RetractedShark2/Duck-coding-language-/README.md

 also most stuff probably will not work as I have been debugging this thing ever since I created it.
 I made this in one night after pulling 3 all nighters and no longer know how anything works so good luck.

 msg me if u have any requests @ RetractedShark2#7833 on Discord (Ill probs link it if I can)

+Check The Releases If u want the newest version, IDK how to use github tbh.